sdjg113/code-context-copy/README.md

 1. Open a file with problems/diagnostics
 2. Use `ctrl+alt+p` keyboard shortcut
 3. Problems from the current file only will be copied in the same simple format

+### Copy Tab Paths

+1. Use `ctrl+alt+shift+k` to copy paths from all open tabs across all editor groups
+2. Or use the command palette to copy paths from specific groups:
+   - "Code Context Copy: All Open Tabs Paths (First Group)"
+   - "Code Context Copy: All Open Tabs Paths (Second Group)"
+   - "Code Context Copy: All Open Tabs Paths (Third Group)"
+3. Tab paths will be copied to clipboard, one per line

 The problems output format includes: